Lagrangian mechanics: Relativistic formulation

 Lagrangian mechanics can be formulated in special relativity and general relativity.
 Some features of Lagrangian mechanics are retained in the relativistic theories but difficulties quickly appear in other respects.
 In particular, the EL equations take the same form, and the connection between cyclic coordinates and conserved momenta still applies, however the Lagrangian must be modified and is not simply the kinetic minus the potential energy of a particle.
 Also, it is not straightforward to handle multiparticle systems in a manifestly covariant way, it may be possible if a particular frame of reference is singled out.

 Quantum mechanics

-In quantum mechanics, action and quantum-mechanical phase are related via Planck's constant, and the principle of stationary action can be understood in terms of constructive interference of wave functions.
+In quantum mechanics, action and quantum-mechanical phase are related via the Planck constant, and the principle of stationary action can be understood in terms of constructive interference of wave functions.

 In 1948, Feynman discovered the path integral formulation extending the principle of least action to quantum mechanics for electrons and photons.
 In this formulation, particles travel every possible path between the initial and final states; the probability of a specific final state is obtained by summing over all possible trajectories leading to it.
 In the classical regime, the path integral formulation cleanly reproduces Hamilton's principle, and Fermat's principle in optics.